-6. TAPE INPUTS / OUTPUTS
+6. Tape Ins / Outs

-The stereo unbalanced RCA inputs allow you to play a tape, CD player, iPod® dock, or other line-level source.
+The stereo unbalanced RCA inputs allow you to play a CD player, iPod® dock, or other line-level source.
 The tape in jacks accept an unbalanced signal using standard hi-fi hookup cables.

-The stereo unbalanced RCA outputs allow you to record the main stereo mix onto a tape deck, hard disk recorder, or automatic CD burner, for example.
+The stereo unbalanced RCA outputs allow you to record the main stereo mix onto a hard disk recorder or automatic CD burner, for example.
 This lets you make a recording for posterity/archive/legal purposes whenever the band gets back together again.